Click here to receive the best health tips from Really Unhealthy!

 Just taking supplements won't change anything.
 You need to commit yourself to healthy eating habits, natural hair products and work-life balance.

-What is Biotin deficiency?
+What Is Biotin Deficiency?

 Biotin is a water-soluble vitamin.
 This means it dissolves in the water inside the body and cannot be stored.
 Biotin is available in small amounts in some foods but pregnant women, people that don't eat a well-balanced diet, consume alcohol or smoke are at risk of developing this deficiency.